What's your lead nurturing health score?

 As a science marketer, how do you know if your strategy is working?
 Measuring B2B customer engagement is like tuning a radio in a storm – signals come from multiple directions, interference is constant, and only with careful calibration can you find the right frequency to truly connect with your audience.
 It is also evident that whilst case studies illustrating best practice for B2C marketers are available in ample volumes, it is much harder to get hold of data and articles that talk specifically about B2B marketing challenges and innovations.
 It is even rarer to see discussion of the marketing nuances needed for science-led companies.
 This guide unpacks these challenges and offers thoughts around solutions tailored to the day-to-day reality in which science marketers operate.

-Why science marketers struggle
+Why do science marketers struggle to measure B2B customer engagement?

 B2B relationships differ from consumer engagement in their key metrics.
 While consumer engagement focuses on immediate, high-volume interactions like social shares, cart abandonment, and repeat purchases – often driven by emotional connections and quick decision-making – B2B relationships rely on more nuanced interactions.
 These include webinar attendance, content downloads, demo requests and technical consultations.
 Measuring these interactions is tricky because they don’t exist in isolation; they’re often part of a protracted buying cycle, layering on top of one another in no particular order.
 In other words, interactions are not linear, they are spread out over months and sometimes years.
 Data captured by your business on any one customer might reside in various records from Account-based to Individual-based or both.
 On top of this, when you consider the various channels you’ve probably used to reach your B2B customers, you’re usually looking at analysing behaviour signals from multiple sources.
 In addition, not all sources and behaviours bring through leads with the same level of intent to buy.